wernerschuler/Group-Policy/README.md

 **From rsop.msc can also see Group Policy for other users that are part of this computer**
 - Right click the computer name -> Change Query -> This computer -> Select a user

-**Deploy a software from Group Policy.
-In this example I will be deploying Firefox**
+**Deploy software from Group Policy.
+In this example, I will be deploying Firefox**
 - **Note:** Software can be deployed through an Organisational Unit (OU) in Active Directory.
 - In DC -> ADUC -> Create an OU -> I have created an OU called 'Staff'
 - Move the computer that you would like the Group Policy to be applied to into the Staff OU
-- Go Group Policy Management -> Right click the Staff OU -> Create a GPO in this domain, and Link it here -> Give the GPO a name, I will name it Firefox
+- Go to Group Policy Management -> Right click the Staff OU -> Create a GPO in this domain, and Link it here -> Give the GPO a name, I will name it Firefox
 - Now the other computers in the OU need to be able to access this Firefox file through network share.
   - File Explorer -> This PC -> (C:) -> Create a folder, in this example the folder is called Software -> Right click the folder -> Properties -> Sharing -> Advanced Sharing -> Check 'Share this folder' -> Permissions -> Add -> type 'domain users' -> Check Names -> OK -> For now give domain users and everyone full access
 - Make a note of the network path

 <img src="https://i.imgur.com/iwQNzFO.png" height="60%" width="60%" alt="Screenshot showing the network path for software folder"/>

-- Login to a client computer using a domain user account
+- Log in to a client computer using a domain user account
-- In File explorer enter the network path into the search bar, to verify that this computer can access this file
+- In File Explorer enter the network path into the search bar, to verify that this computer can access this file
-- In Google search firefox download msi -> Click the 'Deploy Firefox with MSI installers' link -> Scroll down and click the link under MSI Installers
+- In Google search Firefox download msi -> Click the 'Deploy Firefox with MSI installers' link -> Scroll down and click the link under MSI Installers

 <img src="https://i.imgur.com/95OF8yb.png" height="60%" width="60%" alt="link to download firefox msi"/>